 LEGACY Youth Project students pose for a photo with Father Greg Boyle, founder of Homeboy Industries, the largest formerly gang-involved and previously incarcerated intervention center in the United States, during last year's trip to Los Angeles.

 The LEGACY Youth Project is raising money for its members to attend an educational trip to Los Angeles next week.
 The LEGACY Youth Project is a social justice education and youth leadership program committed to the "healing, transformation and liberation" of Napa Valley youth.

 The organization currently serves more than 100 middle school, junior high and high school students at four schools in the Napa Valley Unified School District.
 Most students will be the first in their families to graduate from high school and pursue higher education.

 "On behalf of Vintage High School and the Vintage High School LEGACY Program, we would like to express our sincere gratitude to Napa Valley Jewelers owner, Mr. Kent Gardella, for again making a very generous donation to the 10 2015 who graduated from Vintage High School and the Vintage LEGACY program." --via Napa Valley Register

-Since 2012, the Legacy Youth Project (LYP) is an Ethnic Studies and social justice leadership program committed to the healing, transformation, and liberation of youth in the Napa Valley Unified School District.
+Since 2012, the Legacy Youth Project, LLC is an Ethnic Studies and social justice leadership program committed to the healing, transformation, and liberation of Napa Valley youth.
 Through our Heartwork Pedagogy, we cultivate humanizing opportunities for our scholar warriors to lead, rejoice, and thrive.